babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 - sqlcmd: Using the Microsoft SQL Server interface
 - tsql: Using the FreeTDS command line tool

-Note that there is also a `psql` version for Babelfish, but that is not reliable.
+Note that there is also a `psql` version for Babelfish.
+It is primarily intended for developers, see below for more information.
-Therefore, it is strongly recommended not to use it.

 ### Using sqlcmd to connect to the DB cluster {#babelfish-connect-sqlcmd}